Types of Degrees Archeology Majors Are Getting

 People with a archeology degree often go into the following careers:

 Who Is Getting a Master’s Degree in Archeology?

 At the countrywide level, the racial-ethnic distribution of archeology majors is as follows:

 |Hispanic or Latino||5|

-Students from other countries are interested in Archeology, too.
+Archeology appeals to people across the globe.
 About 7.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - United Kingdom

 How Much Do Archeology Majors Make?

 Data from the U.S. Department of Education shows that archeology students who graduated in 2015-2017 with a master’s degree made a median starting salary of $29,000 per year.
 During this timeframe, most salaries fell between $29,000 (25th percentile) and $29,000 (75th percentile).